 It is vital that parents do not spank out of their own anger, frustration, or embarrassment.
 The focus is on the child.
 It is to train the child.
 If the parent is spanking - or using any discipline tool, for that matter - because of their own feelings then they are in the wrong and are not trying to train the child but only to vindicate themselves.
 They need to learn self-control before administering correction.

 Both parents and children should be clear on the offense or the type of offenses which would warrant a spanking.
 Rules and expectations need to be clearly laid out.
 The younger the child, the more obedience is required without explanation.
 The older the child, the more reason can be given so they understand why a certain type of behavior is wrong.
 The parent should also decide in advance what the maximum number of "slaps" should be and never exceed that amount.
 Three is often considered a good number to send a message to the brain.
 Note: some parents give a little tap which is hardly felt, if felt at all, and call it a spanking.
 A real spanking is something a child does not want to have repeated!

-Teenage spanking is something that rarely, if ever, should occur.
+Teenage spanking is something should never occur.
 It will tend to foster feelings of resentment and anger even if the spanking is totally deserved.
 If a child has not learned basic self-control by the time they are teenagers, then other tools should be used and spanking "retired."
 In most cases, if spanking children has been used correctly in the younger years, it will be a rare occurrence as the child approaches pre-teen years.